 That said, our 2 distinct tour types broadly reflect our passenger interests.

-- Vagabond Tours are fast-paced, activity-focused and energetic.
+- Vagabond Tours are upbeat, activity-focused and energetic.

 - Driftwood Tours are more relaxed and centred on culture, crafts and history.

-The general perception is that solo travel is the reserve of twenty- and thirty- somethings.
+The general perception is that solo travel is the reserve of 20- and 30- somethings.
 We find that ever greater numbers of solo travellers are in their 40s, 50s, 60s (and beyond).